Illustrations by Joe Fleming

 Did you know…

 Gambling occurs at a very high rate among people experiencing poverty and homelessness.
-In fact, 35% of men using shelter services in Toronto have reported serious or even severe gambling problems at some point in their lives.
+In fact, 35% of men and 28% of women using shelter services in Toronto and Hamilton reported serious gambling concerns.

 This is nine times higher than the general population.

 The relationship between problem gambling and poverty can be complicated by experiences of homelessness, trauma, violence, mental illness and substance use.
 These experiences are also impacted by intersections of class, race, culture, sex and gender identity.